44sides/-VUT-ISA2/README.md

 # -VUT-ISA2
 Network Applications and Administration -  Generation of NetFlow data from captured network traffic

-V rámci projektu implementujte NetFlow exportér, který ze zachycených síťových dat ve formátu pcap vytvoří záznamy NetFlow, které odešle na kolektor.
+Implement a NetFlow exporter that creates NetFlow records from the captured network data in pcap format and sends to the collector.

-### Použití:
+### Use:
-Program musí podporovat následující syntax pro spuštění:
+The program must support the following syntax to run:
 - ./flow [-f <file>] [-c <netflow_collector>[:<port>]] [-a <active_timer>] [-i <inactive_timer>] [-m <count>]

-kde
+where
-- -f <file> jméno analyzovaného souboru nebo STDIN,
+- -f <file> network traffic file name or STDIN,
-- -c <neflow_collector:port> IP adresa, nebo hostname NetFlow kolektoru. volitelně i UDP port (127.0.0.1:2055, pokud není specifikováno),
+- -c <neflow_collector:port> IP address or hostname of the NetFlow collector. optionally also UDP port (127.0.0.1:2055, if not specified),
-- -a <active_timer> - interval v sekundách, po kterém se exportují aktivní záznamy na kolektor (60, pokud není specifikováno),
+- -a <active_timer> - interval in seconds after which active records are exported to the collector (60 if not specified),
-- -i <seconds> - interval v sekundách, po jehož vypršení se exportují neaktivní záznamy na kolektor (10, pokud není specifikováno),
+- -i <seconds> - interval in seconds after which inactive records are exported to the collector (10 if not specified),
-- -m <count> - velikost flow-cache.
-Při dosažení max. velikosti dojde k exportu nejstaršího záznamu v cachi na kolektor (1024, pokud není specifikováno).
+- -m <count> - flow-cache size.
+When the max size is reached, the oldest entry in the cache is exported to the collector (1024, if not specified).

-Všechny parametry jsou brány jako volitelné.
-Pokud některý z parametrů není uveden, použije se místo něj výchozí hodnota.
+All parameters are taken as optional.
+If any of the parameters is not specified, the default value is used instead.

-### Příklad použití:
+### Example of use:
 - ./flow -f input.pcap -c 192.168.0.1:2055

-### Implementace:
+### Implementation:
-- Implementujte v jazyku C/C++, za pomoci knihovny libpcap.
+- Implement in C/C++, using the libpcap library.